Mihail Velikov

 Download Photo Download Vita Google Scholar Personal Website

 Mihail Velikov is an assistant professor of finance at the Smeal College of Business at Penn State University.
 His research is in empirical asset pricing, with a focus on stock market anomalies, transaction costs, and monetary policy.
-His work has been accepted for publication in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Financial Analysts Journal, and the Critical Finance Review.
+His work has been accepted for publication in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Management Science, Journal of Financial and Quantitative Analysis, Review of Asset Pricing Studies, Financial Analysts Journal, and the Critical Finance Review.

 Prior to Penn State, Mihail spent four years at the Quantitative Supervision and Research group of the Federal Reserve Bank of Richmond, where in his last year he co-led the Federal Reserve System’s DFAST supervisory modeling team responsible for stress testing AFS/HTM securities and HFS/FVO loans.
 He holds bachelor’s degrees in mathematics and finance from Ramapo College, and an MSBA in applied economics and a doctorate in finance from the Simon Business School at the University of Rochester.